beeware/cricket/README.rst

 At present, Cricket has support for:

+    * Pre-Django 1.6 project test suites,
-    * unittest project test suites
+    * Django 1.6+ project test suites using unittest2-style discovery, and
-    * Django project test suites.
+    * unittest project test suites.

 In your Django project, install cricket, and then run it::